nubenetes/awesome-kubernetes/docs/java_frameworks.md

 * [codecentric's Spring Boot Admin UI 🌟](https://github.com/codecentric/spring-boot-admin) **Admin UI for administration of spring boot applications**
 * [piotrminkowski.com: Spring Boot Tips, Tricks and Techniques](https://piotrminkowski.com/2021/01/13/spring-boot-tips-tricks-and-techniques/)
 * [javatechonline.com: How To Work With Apache Kafka In Spring Boot?](https://javatechonline.com/how-to-work-with-apache-kafka-in-spring-boot/)
+* [dzone: How To Run the Spring Boot Application as a Stand-Alone Java Application](https://dzone.com/articles/how-to-run-the-spring-boot-application-as-a-stand) In this Spring Boot video tutorial, take a closer look at how to run the Spring Boot application as a stand-alone Java application and RESTful Web Services.

 #### SpringBoot with Docker
 * [spring.io: spring boot with docker](https://spring.io/guides/gs/spring-boot-docker/)